npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2016-08-08-leaflet-inside-a-post.md

 ```
 {% endraw %}

 I just created some `key:value` layouts.
-Here, what can be done with this mapost. inside `/_posts` create a new markdown post with this options:
+Here, what can be done with that mapost.
+Inside the `/_posts` directory, create a new markdown post with this options:

 {% raw %}
 ```html